intel/libvpl/doc/spec/source/appendix/VPL_apnds_c.rst

 Forced Keyframe Generation
 ---------------------------

-oneVPL supports forced keyframe generation during encoding.
-The application can set the FrameType parameter of the :cpp:struct:`mfxEncodeCtrl` structure to control how the current frame is encoded, as follows:
+|vpl_short_name| supports forced keyframe generation during encoding.
+The application
+can set the FrameType parameter of the :cpp:struct:`mfxEncodeCtrl` structure to control how the current frame is encoded, as follows:

-- If the oneVPL encoder works in the display order, the application can enforce any current frame to be a keyframe.
+- If the |vpl_short_name| encoder works in the display order, the application can enforce any current frame to be a keyframe.
 The application cannot change the frame type of already buffered frames inside the encoder.
-- If the oneVPL encoder works in the encoded order, the application must specify exact frame type for every frame.
+- If the |vpl_short_name| encoder works in the encoded order, the application must specify exact frame type for every frame.
 In this way, the application can enforce the current frame to have any frame type that the particular coding standard allows.